-In this article we will learn about how to hide WP version to protect it against any malicious attacks.
+In this article, we will learn about how to hide WordPress version to protect it against any malicious attacks.

 Each new version of WordPress's software includes new features, performance improvements, and security updates.
 Therefore, maintaining the most recent WordPress version is essential to protect a website from harmful attacks and to guarantee tool compatibility.